uofthcdslab/ArC/README.rst

 **3. Explore Results (Jupyter Notebook):**

-See ``demo_arc_metrics.ipynb`` for an interactive demonstration of how to use the ArC classes and visualize metric outputs.
+See ``demo_arc_metrics.ipynb`` for a detailed demonstration of how to use the ArC classes and visualize metric outputs.

 Reproducing Full Pipeline: